Our Services

 Helpful Resources

-Sleep tech can help seniors spot useful sleep trends like total sleep and awakenings, but these numbers are estimates rather than diagnoses and normal aging changes mean how you feel during the day matters most.
-There are several factors to consider; see below for clear guidance on limits, healthy habits, and when patterns could signal a medical issue that might change your next steps.
+Sleep tech helps seniors track useful trends like total sleep time and awakenings, but these numbers are estimates, not diagnoses.
+Normal aging changes sleep patterns, so how you feel during the day matters most.
+Understanding device limits, healthy sleep habits, and warning signs can help you decide when patterns may point to a medical issue.

-Watch for persistent low sleep efficiency, repeated oxygen drops with snoring, or acting out dreams, and share trends with your doctor instead of chasing perfect scores; the details below outline key red flags, ways to avoid anxiety over data, and practical actions to take.
+Watch for persistent low sleep efficiency, repeated oxygen drops with snoring, or acting out dreams.
+Share trends with your doctor rather than chasing perfect scores, and focus on red flags, avoiding data anxiety, and practical next steps.

 Sleep changes as we age.
 You may fall asleep earlier, wake up more often, or find that you don't feel as rested as you once did.
 In recent years, wearable devices and smart mattresses have promised to help by tracking what happens while you sleep.
 But what do all those numbers actually mean?